Clarifai/docs/docs/api-guide/model/custom-text-model-walkthrough.md

 ## Create a New Application

 The first step is manual.
-In the Clarifai Portal, [create a new application](https://docs.clarifai.com/clarifai-basics/applications/create-an-application) with **Text** selected as the Base Workflow.
+In the Clarifai Portal, [create a new application](https://docs.clarifai.com/clarifai-basics/applications/create-an-application) with **Text/Document** selected as the primary input type.
+The Base Workflow will be automatically selected for you.

 <!--
 ![](https://s3.amazonaws.com/clarifai-api/img3/prod/large/e12ce254f2824b0ab2aef1b10784ff23/3e695b780f597cd263b06d0aeb30b3d1?v=001)